 South Beach News Cafe along world famous Ocean Drive in Miami Beach Florida is great for people watching.
 I dare you to eat there and not think of the movie, The Bird Cage with Robin Williams.

-See also our article 8 Spectacular Scenic Drives in South Florida Near Miami
+See also our article South Florida Scenic Drives

 Miami’s only oceanfront Mexican restaurant features USA’s first tequilier serving a tequila custom produced for only this Florida resort.
 I love that you can have your carnitas fajitas and margaritas with your toes in the sand at Cantina Beach.